Welcome to Disney California Adventure (DCA)! Let’s eat some vegan food!

 Wine Country Trattoria (Paradise Park): Table Service, Reservations Recommended

 The bread that they usually bring out to the table isn’t vegan, but on request, they will bring you out some vegan French bread!

-I’ve heard that they keep raspberry sorbet in stock for dessert as well!
+They usually keep raspberry sorbet in stock for dessert as well.

 Alfresco Tasting Terrace (Paradise Park)

 This is a hidden gem above the Wine Country Trattoria restaurant.
 For years I saw that staircase and I thought that it just led to more seating for Wine Country, but a while back I learned that it is actually its own thing!
 It’s a bar with a lot of wines, many of them from vineyards owned by Disney family and friends, a full bar where you can get the standard cocktails found elsewhere in the parks (also the secret menu from the old Cove Bar, like a Fun Wheel), and there’s a small menu.
 There isn’t anything explicitly vegan on the menu, but they can make a veganized version of their bruschetta, just omit the parmesan.
 I remember it being very garlicky, which I love: